dominiksalvet/ux430ua-jack-volume/README.md

 ## License

-This project is licensed under an [Open Source Initiative](https://opensource.org/) approved license, the MIT License.
+All files of this project are licensed under an [Open Source Initiative](https://opensource.org/) approved license, the MIT License.
 See the [*LICENSE.txt*](LICENSE.txt) file for details.
-Individual files contain the [SPDX](https://spdx.org/) license identifier instead of the full license text, and they are always licensed under the license defined by that license identifier even if it differs from the project license.
+Individual files may contain the [SPDX](https://spdx.org/) license identifier as a shortcut for the full license text, and they are always licensed under the license defined by that license identifier even if it differs from the project license.